The HyperTexts

 I will lay me down

-"Bridge Over Troubled Water" is an enduring classic.
+"Bridge Over Troubled Water" is a classic rock hymn.
 Paul Simon wrote the song

 specifically for Art Garfunkel, shortly before the breakup of Simon & Garfunkel.